mfarmani95/mfarmani95/README.md

 - Agnihotri, J., Behrangi, A., Tavakoly, A., Geheran, M., **Farmani, M. A.**, & Niu, G.-Y. (2023).
 Higher frozen soil permeability represented in a hydrological model improves spring streamflow prediction from river basin to continental scales. **Water Resources Research**, 59(4), e2022WR033075.

 **Open archives / working papers**
+- **The Strong Impact of Precipitation Intensity on Groundwater Recharge and Terrestrial Water Storage Change in Arizona, a Typical Dryland.**
+  Y. Qiu, J. S. Famiglietti, A. Behrangi, **M. A. Farmani**, H. Yousefi Sohi, A. Gupta, *et al.* **Geophysical Research Letters**, 52(14), e2025GL114747 (2025). https://doi.org/10.1029/2025GL114747
+- **How Do IMERG V07, IMERG V06, and ERA5 Precipitation Products Perform over Snow–Ice-Free and Snow–Ice-Covered Surfaces at a Range of Near-Surface Temperatures?**
+  H. Yousefi Sohi, **M. A. Farmani**, A. Behrangi. **Journal of Hydrometeorology**, 26(7), 837–855 (2025). https://doi.org/10.1175/JHM-D-24-0110.1
+- **Improved Evapotranspiration Estimation Using the Penman–Monteith Equation with a Deep Learning (DNN) Model Over the Dry Southwestern US: Comparison with ECOSTRESS, MODIS, and OpenET.**
+  M. Jawad, A. Behrangi, **M. A. Farmani**, Y. Qiu, H. Y. Sohi, A. Gupta, G.-Y. Niu. **Journal of Hydrology**, 133460 (2025). *(Article in press)*
+- **Do land models miss key soil hydrological processes controlling soil moisture memory?**
+  **M. A. Farmani**, A. Behrangi, A. Gupta, A. Tavakoly, M. Geheran, G.-Y. Niu. **Hydrology and Earth System Sciences**, 29, 547–566 (2025). https://doi.org/10.5194/hess-29-547-2025
 - **Farmani, M. A.**, Tavakoly, A. A., Behrangi, A., *et al.* (2024).
 Improving Streamflow Predictions in the Arid Southwestern United States Through Understanding of Baseflow Generation Mechanisms. *ESS Open Archive*. https://doi.org/10.22541/essoar.173272456.69006273/v1
 - Niu, G.-Y., Fang, Y., Alves Meira Neto, A., Guo, B., Zhang, X.-Y., **Farmani, M.**, Behrangi, A., & Zeng, X. (2024).
 Representing Preferential Flow through Variably-Saturated Soils with Surface Ponding in a Large-Scale Land Surface Model over the Conterminous US. *ESS Open Archive*. https://doi.org/10.22541/essoar.172286649.90332939/v1
 - Yousefi Sohi, H., **Farmani, M. A.**, & Behrangi, A. (2024).
 How do IMERG V07, IMERG V06, and ERA5 Precipitation Products Perform Over Snow-ice-free and Snow-ice-covered Surfaces at a Range of Near-Surface Temperatures? *ESS Open Archive*. https://doi.org/10.22541/essoar.172675931.16404474/v1